-Reasons to fire an employee include disciplinary and performance issues that you cannot solve.
-Here are the top five reasons to fire an employee.
+Reasons to fire an employee include disciplinary and performance issues you cannot solve.
+Here are the top five reasons to fire an employee:

-An employee may believe that one little lie won’t hurt their standing with the organization, but even the smallest lie or untruth, when discovered, does chip away at your regard for the employee.
-And, because organizational teams are so entwined, you generally will find out that the employee lied.
+An employee may believe one little lie won’t hurt their standing with the organization, but even the smallest untruth, when discovered, can diminish your regard for the employee.
+And, because organizational teams are so entwined, it's only a matter of time before you'll find out the employee lied.

-Lies of omission are just as deadly in chipping away at trust.
+Lies of omission are equally damaging.
 In a lie of omission, the employee fails to give you particularly relevant pieces of information.
-Or, the employee leaves out the part of the story that will make him or her look bad.
+Or, the employee leaves out the part of the story that will make them look bad.
 When an employee fails to share the whole picture, you are often blindsided when you receive the rest of the information from another source.

-The third way employees chip away at your belief in their integrity is through obfuscation.
-They think that if they muddy the water enough, or overwhelm you with details, then you may not see that their project has fallen behind.
+Then there's obfuscation.
+Here, the employee may believe if they muddy the water enough, or overwhelm you with details, you may not see their performance has been subpar.

-The employee can’t do the job.
-If an employee, after training, coaching, repeated practice, and a reasonable amount of time receiving feedback, demonstrates that they are not capable of performing the fundamental requirements of the position, it is time to fire the employee.
+If an employee, after training, coaching, repeated practice, and a reasonable amount of time receiving feedback, demonstrates they are not capable of performing the fundamental requirements of the position, it's time to fire the employee.

-Of course, you can decide to try the employee out in a different job, change the requirements of the current job, or create a performance improvement plan.
-But, that's a lot of wear and tear on you're time and it's not your job to be a babysitter.
-It’s a lot easier to let a person go early on when you see the lack of ability.
-Remember that you hire for today’s job and tomorrow’s vision.
+You could move the employee to a different position, change the requirements of the current job, or create a performance improvement plan.
+However, the more time you commit to the employee, the more money you'll spend on development and training.
+It may be more prudent to let a person go early on when you see the lack of ability because you hire for today’s job, but tomorrow’s vision.

-The employee demonstrates that they just don’t fit the corporate culture.
-Yes, diverse approaches, thoughts, experiences, and backgrounds are what keep work interesting, innovation strong, and the business profitable.
-But, a fundamental set of shared values is the glue that binds employees together in productive teams and workgroups.
+An employee may demonstrate they just don’t fit the corporate culture.
+For example, the employee may not be a team player or work well with others.
+Any employer wants diverse approaches, thoughts, experiences, and backgrounds to provide innovative and creative solutions.
+However, a fundamental set of shared values is the glue that binds employees together in productive teams and workgroups.

-The employee fails to keep commitments.
 Whether it’s showing up late for work or not finishing a project as predicted, you cannot depend on this kind of commitment-phobic employee.
-Of course, everyone misses the occasional deadline, but the best employees keep their boss informed about the challenges along the way and renegotiate due dates as needed.
+Everyone misses the occasional deadline, but the best employees keep their boss informed about the challenges along the way and renegotiate due dates as needed.

-The employee who fails to keep commitments blindsides the boss, lets their teammates down, and is not available to deliver what coworkers expect, and need.
+The employee who fails to keep commitments blindsides the boss, lets their teammates down, and is not available to deliver what co-workers expect, and need.
 A department or job is like a cog in a wheel.
-The other parts of the organization depend on the output of each employee to produce their own work.
+The other parts of the organization depend on each employee to produce their work.